TheDeepLogic/Applesoft-BASIC-Interpreter/README.md

 ### Key Implementation Patterns

-1. **Tight Loop Optimization**: Adjacent FOR/NEXT statements with no intervening code execute in a single Python while loop with minimal overhead (0.00075 seconds per iteration for Apple II speed matching)
+1. **Tight Loop Optimization**: Adjacent FOR/NEXT statements with no intervening code execute in a single Python while loop with minimal overhead.
+The per-iteration delay is user-tunable via `--for-delay` (default: 0.00013 seconds) for Apple II speed matching.

 2. **Display Batching**: Optional `--blit-per-line` defers pygame flip until the end of each BASIC line; prompts and mode switches still force immediate updates for responsiveness.
 3. **GR Animation Delay**: Optional `--plot-delay-ms` adds a small delay after each low-res `PLOT` to make movement (bullets, sprites) visibly closer to the Apple II cadence.